DarioMartin/VerseStockApp/Readme.md

 About the exercise
 ------
+**Time spent**
+For this exercise I have spent around 7 hours.
+3 hours for architectural design and logic implementation, 3 for presentation and 1 hour for testing.

 **The architectural approach you took and why**
 For this exercise I have decided to follow the architecture proposed by Google for the development of Android applications since it is the one I have been using lately and allows the application to